SpongeBobSun/ReactNative-TL-DR/README.md

 * How does ReactNative work?
 * What's under the hood?

+Also this document is based on `ReactNative` version '0.52.0' and **iOS **platform.
+Although some code written in cpp are used by both iOS and Android but I will **not **go through any Java code.

 ## Who this document is not for.

+If you are a Android developer and wish to read about plenty Java code in `ReactNative` - this is not for you, **currently**.
+I've planed to add Android part in this document but I will focus on iOS for now.

+If you want to learn how to make apps using `ReactNative` - this is not your cup of tea.
+I'll assume readers have a solid \( well not that solid maybe \) background of using `ReactNative` to make apps.

 ## How this document is organized.